AdityaAtulTewari/CS429HPrep/README.md

 This will try and merge the changes from that commit in weirdstuff to pow.
 Make sure that you deal with the merge conflict.
 Then follow the directions in the `git status` command.

+## CONGRATS
+If you got this far and were able to do everything congratulations you now know a little bit more about git.
+I suggest you start using it to manage all of your different projects, both cs related and not.